EmilRamsvik/Digital-Garden/docs/Working/Job Searching/Salary Negotiation.md

 - We do not want to share any actionable info too early (Time, Money, Contracts/Offers).
 It is like dating; you withhold information to gain a positive perception.
 - Be positive and helpful.
 - If they ask about your salary expectations, you want to have a good answer; I like Josh Doody´s example: “I want this move to be a big step forward for me in terms of both responsibility and compensation,”
+- - [It is what the money says](https://youtu.be/s8uL7qtyeGI?t=118).
+Do not do it for the money; do it for what the money says.
+It says you are worth it.